Find out how to apply to the Tenancy Tribunal and how much it will cost.

 - online banking if you’re with ANZ, ASB, BNZ, Kiwibank, TSB or Westpac.

-It will take approximately 10 minutes to apply online.
-You can do this all at once, but if you need more time the system will save your application for up to 30 calendar days.
+It will take about 10 minutes to apply online.
+You can do this all at once, but if you need more time the system will save your application for up to 30 days.

 Make an application on paper

-Applicants are encouraged to make their application online.
-The process is quick, and you can be sure you are submitting a complete application correctly the first time.
+If possible, it is best to apply online.
+The process is quick, and you will know you’re submitting a correct and complete application the first time.

-However, if you do need to apply using a paper form, these are available from any of our offices.
-If you are not located near an office please contact Tenancy Services to arrange for an application form to be posted to you.
-If you need a paper application form urgently, some Citizens Advice Bureau Offices or Community Law Centres may have copies of the form available.
+If you do need to apply using a paper form, you can pick one up from any of our offices.
+If you are not located near an office, please contact us and we can post you a form.
+If you need it urgently, some Citizens Advice Bureau Offices or Community Law Centres may have copies of the form.

 - eftpos or cash at any Westpac bank